Barbarian (Dungeons & Dragons): Dungeons & Dragons 5th edition

-The barbarian is as a character class in the Player's Handbook.
+The barbarian is a character class in the Player's Handbook.
 It encompasses two subclasses, known as primal paths: the Path of the Berserker and the path of the Totem Warrior.
 The Path of the Berserker archetype heightens a barbarians rage allowing for more savage attacks, while the Totem Warrior imbues them with some animal attributes.

 Sword Coast Adventurer's Guide (2015) included the Battlerager, exclusive to dwarves and allowing them to wear and utilise damaging spiked armor.

 Xanathar's Guide to Everything (2017) added three more paths: Ancestral Guardian, Storm Herald, and Zealot.
 The Ancestral Guardian provides supernatural defensive protection to allied creatures, the Storm Herald emits storm-themed auras that damage foes and shield allies when the barbarian's Rage feature is activated, and the Zealot empowers their attacks with divine energy and can be easily brought back from death.
 Tasha's Cauldron of Everything (2020) added two more paths: Path of the Beast and Path of Wild Magic.

 Barbarians focus on defensive power.
 They have the highest average hit points of any class, and they gain access to a powerful unarmored defense feature.
 In combat, their rage feature grants them resilience against common damage types, and can be extended by taking or dealing damage.